Return to Campus FAQ

 Is health insurance still required?

 Yes, all full-time undergraduate students must have health insurance.
-Goucher College will automatically charge students for Goucher's health insurance.
+Goucher College will automatically charge students (who were not here in the fall) for Goucher's health insurance (unless the student waives it).
 You may waive this coverage and have the charge removed if you have comparable coverage.
-The waiver deadline is August 14.
+The waiver deadline is January 29.

 What is the difference between a deferral and a leave of absence (LOA)?